-Head under the pavilion to talk with your camper's cabin nurse!
-Here, you will drop off all Diabetes related supplies & ensure that your forms are up-to-date.
+Next, you will meet your camper's cabin nurse!
+Here, you will drop off all Diabetes related supplies & ensure that your forms are up-todate.
 If your child does not have a non-cell phone receiver, this is also where we will swap them to a new device.
-No personal cell phones will be allowed to stay at Camp this year.\
+No personal cell phones will be allowed to stay at Camp this year.